KleinAiGen/KleinAgentsAI/README.md

-K L E I N    A G E N T S   A I more than a chat, it is a Agent and Skill creator PLAYGROUND.
+K L E I N    A G E N T S   A I

+more than a chat, it is a Agent and Skill creator PLAYGROUND.

 Run and deploy your AI Studio app

 This contains everything you need to run your app locally.

-View m app in AI Studio: https://ais-dev-oabdlmwafoilv7dupa5fz7-43395094581.europe-west2.run.app AgentKlein AI
+View my app in AI Studio: https://ais-dev-oabdlmwafoilv7dupa5fz7-43395094581.europe-west2.run.app AgentKlein AI

 [A powerful, autonomous multi-agent framework for solving complex tasks]